 Principal Investigators: Fred Ssewamala, PhD; Kimberly Johnson, PhD; Ozge Sensoy Bahar, PhD

-Project Team Members: Apollo Kivumbi, MBchB; Abel Mwebembezi, PhD; Nixon Niyonzima, MBchB/PhD
+Project Team Members: Apollo Kivumbi, MBchB, MPH; Abel Mwebembezi, PhD; Nixon Niyonzima, MBchB/PhD

 Field Coordinators: Jennifer Nattabi, MSW; Herbert Migadde

 Study Aims: Suubi4Cancer (R21CA236531) is a two-year (2019-2020) study that seeks to identify confirmed and suspected cancer cases in a cohort of >3,000 youth living with HIV/AIDS (YLWHIV) in districts heavily affected by HIV/AIDS in Southern Uganda.
 This study also aims to explore the short-term preliminary outcomes of an existing evidence-based economic empowerment (EE) Intervention, on access to pediatric cancer diagnosis, care, and treatment adherence in YLWHIV among individuals with suspected cancers.
 In the proposed Suubi4Cancer study, we will test the theory that youth and their families’ cognitive and behavioral change is influenced by economic stability.
 In addition, we will examine if enhanced cancer knowledge through intra-familial support and communication will help maintain positive behavioral health functioning and reinforce engagement in care and treatment.
 The study findings will also contribute to the initiation of a regional registry for YLWHIV for cancer research.